verhas/javageci/REFERENCE.md

   source along with the generated code has to be in a state that does not need further code generation.
-This ensures that the CI server in the development can work with the original workflow: fetch - compile - test - commit artifacts to repo.
+This ensures that the CI server in the development can work with the original workflow: fetch - compile - test - commit artifacts to the repo.
 The code generation was already done on the developer machine and the code generator on the CI only ensures that it was really done (or else the test fails).

-In the followings we will describe how to configure and invoke Java::Geci via its API (no external configuration whatsoever, only the API invoked from the tests) and after that how to write code generators.
+In the followings, we will describe how to configure and invoke Java::Geci via its API (no external configuration whatsoever, only the API invoked from the tests) and after that how to write code generators.

 This documentation is reference documentation.
-Examples are given in the tutorials listed on the documentaiton page
+Examples are given in the tutorials listed on the documentation page

 * [Tutorials](TUTORIAL.md)